aitreya/Pubg-project/README.md

 Please read me :

-This is the first version of the site with the backend server of node js it does not have a lot features bit has a backend server atleast.
+This is the second version of the site with the backend server of node js it does have some features .

+change the db when deploying actually from test beta to aitreya check the port deends on deployment as testing or final

+There are a lot of ui changes done in this versionof the app

 This project is written br aitreya verma